Research Project Descriptions

 Title: Low-Power Thermal Isolation for Environment-Resistant Microinstruments

-Graduate Students: Sang-Hyun Lee (EECS)
+Graduate Students: Sang-Hyun Lee (EECS), Andrew Kuo (EECS)

 Funding Source: DARPA